gradle/gradle/design-docs/managed-model.md

 - Add `beforeEach(Action)` and `afterEach(action)` to `CollectionBuilder`
     - Handle case where `beforeEach()` is used when there are tasks defined using legacy DSL, e.g. define rules for items in task container early.
 - Add `named(String, Action)` to `CollectionBuilder`
+- Add `validateEach(Action)`
+- Expose a `CollectionBuilder` view for all model elements of type `PolymorphicDomainObjectContainer`.
+- Verify usable from Groovy using closures.
+- Verify usable from Java 8 using lambdas.

+#### Issues

+- Fix methods that select by type using internal interfaces, as only the public contract type is visible.
 - Register type factories with containers before elements are defined.
     - Separate out a type registry from the containers and share this.
     - Type registration handlers should not invoke rule method until required.
     - Remove dependencies on `ExtensionsContainer`.
-- Expose a `CollectionBuilder` view for all model elements of type `PolymorphicDomainObjectContainer`.
-- Verify usable from Groovy using closures.

 ### Plugin uses method rule to apply defaults to model element

 - Add `@Defaults` annotation.
-Apply these before @Mutate rules.
+Apply these before `@Mutate` rules.
+- Apply defaults to managed object before initializer method.
+- Fail when target cannot accept defaults.

+### Plugin uses method rule to validate model element

+- Add `@Validate` annotation.
+Apply these after `@Finalize` rules.
+- Rename 'mutate' methods and types.

+#### Issues

+- Apply validation when self is closed rather than when graph is closed

 ### Build script author uses DSL to apply rules to container elements